NWNHT/nieuwordhout/README.md

 remaining.py will take the answer and the sequence of guesses, returning the possible words after each guess(hardmode assumed)

 ### Wordle2.py
 wordle2.py is a more robust clone and integrates remaining.py to allow for a transparent mode.
-It has the options as listed below:
+It can be quit at any time by entering the word `quit` and it has options:

 -h		help